 13.4 PROMOTIONS: Promotions, including promotions to newly created positions and temporary positions, are the advancement of an employee from a position in a lower salary grade.
-Whenever practicable and in the best interest of the City of Unalaska, positions shall be made in order of seniority and work performance in each Division.
+Whenever practicable and in the best interest of the City of Unalaska, positions shall be filled by promotion and shall be made by the following consideration of factors.
 The Employer shall be the sole judge of an employee's qualifications, and will consider the following factors: